das-developers/das2dlm/doc/build_windows.md

-# Building das2dlm on Windows 10
+# Building das2dlm on Windows 10 from Source

 Building das2dlm is some what tricky on Windows.
 Using a prebuilt releases may save time if your focus is on writing IDL code that uses das2dlm instead of